PageSpeed Matters

 Shopify Plus Performance Advantages

-When Plus matters for speed: If you need checkout customization, headless architecture, or are doing $1M+/year where every conversion percentage point is worth tens of thousands in revenue.
+When Plus matters for speed: If you need checkout customization, headless architecture, native B2B, expansion stores, or are doing $1M+/year where every conversion percentage point is worth tens of thousands in revenue, Plus features are how you unlock the next ceiling.
+If you are slow on standard Shopify, upgrading to Plus alone will not fix it.
+Optimize first.

 Testing Shopify Speed Correctly